· AI

 Configure alerts that actually mean something.
 “Agent failed” isn’t useful.
 “Agent failure rate exceeded 5% for 10 minutes” tells you to act.

-The best monitoring setup worth mentioning tracked cost per successful task completion - not just token usage, the full economic picture.
+The best monitoring setup worth mentioning tracked cost per successful task completion: not just token usage, the full economic picture.
 When their agent started making more API calls without improving results, they caught the drift immediately.

 Building for the long term

 Model drift will happen.
 The AI that works today might degrade next quarter.
-Production RAG systems commonly experience significant accuracy drops within 90 days.
+Production RAG systems commonly experience major accuracy drops within 90 days.
 I think that pattern surprises most people who haven’t run these systems in production for a while.

 Combat drift with continuous evaluation.
 Run a test suite against your agent weekly.
 Compare results to baseline.
 Catch degradation before your users do.